uab-cgds-worthey/rosalution/.github/pull_request_template.md

 - [ ] New and existing unit tests pass locally with my changes.
 - [ ] New or existing JSON is formatted using JQ
 - [ ] Will this be part of a product update?
 If yes, please write one phrase about this update.
+- [ ] I have added the necessary updates to the CHANGELOG for any new updates to the Rosalution application.

 <!-- Delete the tasks from the above list that are Not Applicable for your pull request -->